LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/examples/5_example_enable_auto_messages.md

 ```

-<div class="important"> In order to receive AUTO MESSAGES, there must not be more than a 10 second delay between the two requests above (opening the new conversation and sending the first message).
+<div class="important"> In order to receive AUTO MESSAGES, there must not be more than a 10 second delay between the two requests above (opening the new conversation and sending the first message).</div>